-In fact, watermelon may be a secret weapon against “The Quarantine 15” (weight gained during lockdown) and it’s a hit with guests, all summer long.
-Plus, there are so many health benefits there are from this seasonal favorite.
+In fact, watermelon may help us lose “The Quarantine 15” (weight gained during lockdown).
+Plus, there are so many health benefits from this seasonal favorite.

 Here’s how it helps us, and how to choose it:

 It’s 92% water, so eating it helps us stay hydrated.
 It’s especially helpful, both before and after a workout.

 Watermelon left at room temperature is packed with more antioxidants than one stored in the fridge.